 Our Scientists at Newcastle University are working very hard to find solutions that will make a major difference to the lives of patients and families affected by mitochondrial disease.

 Thank you to all of our supporters as every donation made to the Mitochondrial Research Fund is greatly appreciated by the team.
 Your gifts are vital and will fund essential research to develop technologies that will help us to tackle mitochondrial disorders and provide better care for patients who have mitochondrial disease.
-To read some of our supporters fundraising stories, please click on the link below.

 This year to raise money for mitochondrial research I took part in The Edinburgh Night Cycle, this was a 48 mile cycle taking in the wonderful sights of Edinburgh.
 The cycle began at 8.30pm in the evening and began with a steep climb up Arthurs Seat where the views from the top were spectacular.
 As well as Arthurs Seat, we took in some incredible and iconic sights of Edinburgh – Holyrood Palace, Scottish Parliament Buildings, The Castle, The Forth bridges, to name but a few.